 (By Sosamma Samuel-Burnett, Centennial Fellow) When the U. S. Constitution was adopted on September 17, 1787, by 39 of the 55 delegates to the Constitutional Convention in Philadelphia , those delegates could not have imagined […]

 Eight hundred years ago on 15 June 1215, the English people compelled King John to endorse the Great Charter – Magna Carta.
-The Great Charter confirmed the ancient rights of “all the community.” […]
+The Great Charter confirmed the ancient rights of “all the community.”
+So what? […]

 (By Peg Brady, ’76 Contributor) Eight hundred years ago on 15 June 1215, the English people compelled King John to endorse the Great Charter – Magna Carta.
 The Great Charter confirmed the ancient rights of “all the community.”
 So what?
 Magna Carta is the foundation of America’s Constitution, our defense against tyranny, corruption and civil decay. […]